luapower/website/www/md/luajit-notes.md

 ## LuaJIT assumptions

-  * LuaJIT hoists table accesses with constant keys (so module functions) out of loops, so no point caching those in locals.
+  * LuaJIT hoists table accesses with constant keys  out of loops, so caching module functions in locals is no longer (that much) needed.
-  * LuaJIT hoists constant branches out of loops so it's ok to specialize loop kernels with if/else or and/or inside the loops.
+  * LuaJIT hoists constant branches out of loops so it's ok to specialize loop kernels with `if/else` or with `and/or` inside the loops.
   * LuaJIT inlines functions (except when using `...` and `select()` with non-constant indices), so it's ok to specialize loop kernels with function composition.
-  * multiplications and additions are cheaper than memory access, so storing the results of these operations in temporary variables might actually harm performance (registers still don't grow on trees).
+  * multiplications and additions are cheaper than memory access, so storing the results of these operations in temporary variables might actually harm performance (more register spills).
-  * there's no difference between using if/else and using and/or expressions -- they generate the same pipeline-trashing branch code (so avoid non-constant and/or in tight loops).
+  * there's no difference between using `if/else` statements and using `and/or` expressions -- they generate the same pipeline-trashing branch code (so avoid expressions with non-constant `and/or` operators in tight loops).
   * divisions are 4x slower than multiplications on x86, so when dividing by a constant, it helps turning `x / c` into `x * (1 / c)` since the constant expression is folded -- LuaJIT does this already for power-of-2 constants where the semantics are equivalent.
   * the `%` operator is slow (it's implemented in terms of `math.floor()` and division) and really kills hot loops; `math.fmod()` is even slower;
-  I don't have a solution for this (except for `x % powers-of-two` which can be computed with bit ops).
+  I don't have a solution for this except for `x % powers-of-two` which can be computed with bit ops.
-  * __newindex and __index must check the hash part of the table if that's not empty, so it's best to avoid adding keys on the hash part of an array that uses these metamethods.
+  * `__newindex` and `__index` metamethods must check the hash part of the table, so it's best to avoid adding keys on the hash part of an array that uses these metamethods.
-  * pointers and int64 are allocated on the heap unless sunk by allocation sinking, but that requires a small and predictable code path between pointer creation and usage, so APIs should accept and return a (base-pointer, offset) pair instead of creating a new pointer with pointer + offset and passing that around.
+  * pointers and 64bit numbers are allocated on the heap unless sunk by allocation sinking, but that requires a small and predictable code path between pointer creation and usage so it's not a general solution.
+  So APIs that need to be fast should work with (base-pointer, offset) pairs instead of just pointers.

 > These are assumptions that I use throughout my code, so if any of them are wrong, please correct me.

 ## LuaJIT gotchas

-### `null_ptr == nil`
+### Nil equality of pointers

-`ptr == nil` evaluates to true for a nil pointer.
-As innocent as this looks, this is actually a language extension because in Lua 5.1 world, objects of different types can't ever be equal (in this case type `cdata` == type `nil`).
+`ptr == nil` evaluates to true for a NULL pointer.
+As innocent as this looks, this is actually a language extension because in Lua 5.1 world, objects of different types can't ever be equal, so a cdata cannot be equal to nil.

 This has two implications:

-1. Luaffi cannot implement this for Lua 5.1, so compatibility with Lua cannot be acheived if this idiom is used.
+1. Lua-ffi cannot implement this for Lua 5.1, so compatibility with Lua cannot be acheived if this idiom is used.
 2. The `if ptr then` idiom doesn't work, although you'd expect that anything that `== nil` to pass the `if` test too.

-Both problems can be solved easily with a NULL filter which must be applied to all pointers flowing into Lua (mostly from constructors):
+Both problems can be solved easily with a NULL->nil converter which must be applied on all pointers that flow into Lua (so mostly in constructors):

 ~~~{.lua}
 local NULL = ffi.new'void*'